Please note: ELFI customer service will have adjusted holiday hours on 12/28/24 and 12/31/24. Please click the button the learn more.

 Here’s what they typically consider:

 Borrower requirements vary by lender.
 And unfortunately, some lenders are vague about their refinancing criteria.
 By contrast, ELFI offers transparent eligibility guidelines.
-To qualify for student loan refinancing with ELFI, you must meet certain student loan refinancing requirements, including:
+To qualify for refinancing or student loan consolidation through ELFI:

 Final Considerations